prashant1507/Automation-Framework/SetupReadMe/Selenoid.md

    PATH_TO_VIDEO_FOLDER - where u want to mount the video folder of docker container
    <b>Note:</b> By default selenoid provides 5 parallel session.
 To change this add `--limit=10` at the end of above command.

-4. Start aerokube/selenoid-ui to view execution (optional)
+5. Start aerokube/selenoid-ui to view execution (optional)
    ```
    docker run --rm -d --name selenoid-ui --link selenoid -p 8090:8080 aerokube/selenoid-ui --selenoid-uri=http://selenoid:4444
    ```

-5. That's it.
-Run the execution.
+6. That's it.
+Run the test execution.